Black Friday special: save 40% off Paired Premium! Claim offer

 Focusing on your own wellness and mental health instead of grudges or uncertainty related to a broken relationship is key to moving on.
 As well as loved ones, it may help to talk to a therapist to gain insight.

 “Sometimes it's hard to come to terms with the end of a relationship, even if you have a lot of information and spend a lot of time talking about it with your ex-partner.
-You may never agree with their perspective and struggle to find closure,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Relationship Expert at Paired.
+You may never agree with their perspective and struggle to find closure,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 "Radical acceptance can be helpful in allowing your body to move forward without all the puzzle pieces fitting together.
 It may be difficult, but accepting that you may never fully understand the situation can help you stop obsessively searching for more information.
 If you struggle with closure or find yourself stuck in the past, this can be a helpful technique to try."